Aimee Semple McPherson: Conversion, marriage, and family

 While attending a revival meeting in 1907, McPherson met Robert James Semple, a Pentecostal missionary from Ireland.
 She dedicated her life to Jesus and converted to Pentecostalism.
 At the meeting, she became enraptured by Semple and his message.
 After a short courtship, they were married in an August 1908 Salvation Army ceremony.
 Semple supported them as a foundry worker and preached at the local Pentecostal mission.
 They studied the Bible together, then moved to Chicago and joined William Durham's Full Gospel Assembly.
 Durham instructed her in the practice of interpretation of tongues.

 After embarking on an evangelistic tour to China, both contracted malaria.
-Semple also contracted dysentery, of which he died in Hong Kong.
-McPherson recovered and gave birth to their daughter, Roberta Star Semple.
-On board a ship returning to the United States, she held religious services and classes.
+He also contracted dysentery, of which he died in Hong Kong, while she recovered and bore their daughter Roberta Star Semple.
+Although she claimed to have considered staying in China to continue his work, she returned to the United States after her mother sent money for a return ticket.

-After her recuperation in the United States, McPherson joined her mother Mildred working with the Salvation Army.
+After recuperating in the United States, Semple joined her mother Mildred working with the Salvation Army.
 While in New York City, she met accountant Harold Stewart McPherson.
-They were married in 1912, moved to Providence, Rhode Island, and had a son, Rolf Potter Kennedy McPherson, in 1913.
+They married in 1912, moved to Providence, Rhode Island, and had a son, Rolf Potter Kennedy McPherson.
 During this time, McPherson felt as though she denied her "calling" to go preach.
-Struggling with emotional distress and obsessive–compulsive disorder, she would weep and pray.
+Struggling with emotional distress and obsessive–compulsive disorder, she wept and prayed.
 In 1914, she fell seriously ill with appendicitis.
-McPherson later stated that after a failed operation, she heard a voice asking her to go preach.
-After accepting the voice's challenge, she said, she was able to turn over in bed without pain.
-In 1915, her husband returned home and discovered that McPherson had left him and taken the children.
+She later said that after a failed operation, she heard a voice asking her to go preach.
+After accepting the voice's challenge, she said, she could turn over in bed without pain.
+In 1915, her husband returned home and discovered that she had left him and taken the children.
 A few weeks later, he received a note inviting him to join her in evangelistic work.

-Harold McPherson followed her to bring her home, but changed his mind after seeing her preaching, and joined her in evangelism, setting up tents for revival meetings and preaching.
-The couple sold their house and lived out of their "Gospel Car".
-Harold McPherson, despite his initial enthusiasm, wanted a more stable and predictable life, and returned to Rhode Island.
-In 1918 he filed for separation, then petitioned for divorce, citing abandonment; the divorce was granted in 1921.
+Harold McPherson followed her to bring her home but changed his mind after seeing her preaching.
+He joined her in evangelism, setting up tents for revival meetings and preaching.
+The couple sold their house and lived out of their "gospel car".
+Despite his initial enthusiasm, Harold began leaving the crusade for long periods of time in the late 1910s.
+Initially attempting to launch his own career as a traveling evangelist, he eventually returned to Rhode Island and his secular job.
+The couple divorced in 1921.

-McPherson remarried in 1932 to actor and musician David Hutton.
+In 1932 McPherson married actor and musician David Hutton.
 After she fell and fractured her skull, she visited Europe to recover.
 While there, she was angered to learn Hutton was billing himself as "Aimee's man" in his cabaret singing act and was frequently photographed with scantily clad women.
-Hutton's personal scandals were damaging the reputation of the Foursquare Gospel Church and its leader.
+Hutton's personal scandals were damaging the reputation of the Foursquare Church and its leader.
 McPherson and Hutton separated in 1933 and divorced in 1934.
-McPherson later publicly repented of the marriage for both theological and personal reasons and later rejected gospel singer Homer Rodeheaver when he proposed marriage in 1935.
+McPherson later publicly repented of the marriage for both theological and personal reasons and rejected gospel singer Homer Rodeheaver when he proposed marriage in 1935.